okerekechinweotito/coure-task-manager/README.md

 ## Project Structure and Flow

 - 'modules/home' is the main entry point of the project.
-CRUD operations and filtering are all done inside useTask Hook. filter-select component handles UI and FORM used for filtering. task-card handles UI for individual task card. task-form handles UI and FORM for creating and updating Tasks
+CRUD operations and filtering are all done inside useTask Hook. filter-select component handles UI and FORM used for filtering. task-card handles UI for individual task card. task-form handles UI and FORM for creating and updating Tasks.
+I used Jotai's atomWithStorage which uses local-storage under the hood to handle persisting Task Data.

 - Next 15 new App directory was used, the 'app' folder is used solely for routing, layout and providers
 - 'shared' folder is where hooks and UI components are stored